Davetherave32/Senna/README.md

   - Footer:
     - Facebook - When selecting the Facebook icon, a new tab opens and redirects to the Facebook website.
 It worked as expected.
     - Twitter -  When selecting the Twitter icon, a new tab opens and redirects to the Twitter website.
 It worked as expected.
-    - YouTube - When selecting the YouTube icon, a new tab opens and redirects to the YouTube website.
+    - Snapchat- When selecting the YouTube icon, a new tab opens and redirects to the YouTube website.
 It worked as expected.
     - Instagram -  When selecting the Instagram icon, a new tab opens and redirects to the Instagram website.
 It worked as expected.

 ### Career page: